This digital nomad guide to Sayulita is from my 2 years experience of living in this pueblo magico. Is it a conducive

 I figured I tried it anyway because I really wanted to visit and I was sure cafes had a good Internet connection.
 I also thought that hostels have decent Internet enough for me to access my e-mails.

 But the Internet connection didn’t end up being good enough, especially when uploading blog posts.
 It was really slow and it hindered my productivity.

-Sayulita is also a town where something is always happening so it was hard for me to get the work momentum, especially I was staying in the hostel.
+Sayulita is also a town where something is always happening so it was hard for me to get the work momentum, especially since I was staying in the hostel.

 There were so many activities that I always had to participate in, day and night.
 I don’t usually have patience with slow Internet – I always end up telling myself that I will try again “tomorrow” but it became a vicious cycle.
 I couldn’t find the momentum.